Frequently Asked Questions about Enrolment

 This role comprises a number of different functions, which include:

 - The development, revision and delivery of specialty curricula, including specified assessment methods, for 29 medical specialties and 3 subspecialties, as well as for Core Medical Training (CMT)

 - Develop and run the ePortfolio which you will use to log your training.

 - Monitor your progress and provide guidance and support throughout medical training.

 - Providing external advice to Deaneries on the quality management of training in different locations as part of the GMC's Quality Framework

-If you started training on or after 1st August 2008 in Core Medical Training, Acute Care Common Stem (Acute Medicine) or a medical specialty at the following grades you need to enrol with the JRCPTB:
+All training posts in Core Medical Training, Acute Care Common Stem (Acute Medicine) or a medical specialty at the following grades need to be enrolled with the JRCPTB: